sangwoomo/ml-resources/README.md

 ## Optimization
-Boyd & Vandenberghe is classic, but personally I think it is boring. <br/>
+Boyd & Vandenberghe is the classic, but I think it's too boring. <br/>
 Reading chapter 2-5 and understanding Fenchel's duality would be enough.

 Rockafellar and Bertsekas more concentrates on convex analysis. <br/>